-An award-winning journalist, charismatic motivational speaker, published author and influencer, Poorna Bell works extensively across several areas including women's journalism, women in business, fitness, body image, wellness, mental health and champions issues affecting the BAME community.
-The former UK Executive Editor and Global Lifestyle Head for HuffPost, Poorna now works as a freelance journalist and editor for titles including The Guardian, Red magazine, Stylist, Grazia, Women's Health, The Debrief and the Daily Telegraph.
+An award-winning journalist, charismatic motivational speaker, published author and influencer, Poorna Bell works extensively across several areas including women's journalism, women in business, fitness and strength, body image, wellness, mental health and is a diversity activist.
+The former UK Executive Editor and Global Lifestyle Head for HuffPost, Poorna now works as a freelance journalist and editor for titles including The Guardian, Red magazine, Stylist, Grazia, Women's Health and the Daily Telegraph.
 She is also the founder of Fix My Life Workshops and Events and a popular public speaker and event facilitator.
 Poorna also received Stylist magazine's Rising Star Award at their inaugural Remarkable Women Awards 2019.

 Poorna’s debut book, Chase the Rainbow, was published in 2017, to high acclaim.
 The personal memoir is the story of one man’s journey with mental health told by the woman who loved him.
 It has received a raft of glowing testimonials from, among others, novelist Matt Haig and author and presenter Fearne Cotton.
 Poorna’s second book, In Search of Silence was released in May 2019 and was one of the winners of Red's Big Book Awards 2019.
 Marie Claire describes it as a heartfelt journey of personal discovery that translates into touching advice for others.
 Poorna is often invited to speak at literary events including the Cheltenham Literary Festival and Henley Literary Festival.